International Education Staff

 Coryn Shiflet, Assistant Director of International Education

 Coryn Shiflet is the Assistant Director of International Education at the University System Office.
 She has worked in International Education since 2008 in both Study Abroad and International Student and Scholar Services.
-Prior to joining USG, Coryn worked at Northwestern University, and spent four years in the United Kingdom working at SOAS and Goldsmiths, both members of the University of London.
+Prior to joining USG, Coryn worked at Northwestern University, and spent four years in the United Kingdom working at SOAS and Goldsmiths (University of London).
 She holds a bachelor’s degree in Sociology from Penn State University and a master’s degree in Human Geography from the University of Illinois at Urbana-Champaign.
-Coryn has studied abroad in the UK and Brazil, and participated in professional staff exchange programs in Germany, Norway, and Croatia.
-She speaks Portuguese, loves to dance, and is always on the hunt for the next travel adventure!
+Coryn has studied abroad in the UK and Brazil, participated in professional staff exchange programs in Germany, Norway, and Croatia and received a Fulbright award to attend the International Education Administrators seminar in Japan in 2019.
+She speaks Portuguese, loves to dance, and is always on the hunt for the next travel adventure.

 Margaret Mullins, USG Goes Global Program Manager